boshek/bclaws/laws/statute/I/Interpretation_Act.md

 "Executive Council" means the Executive Council appointed under the Constitution Act;

-"Gazette" means The British Columbia Gazette published under the Queen's Printer Act;
+"Gazette" means The British Columbia Gazette published under the King's Printer Act;

 "government" or "government of British Columbia" means Her Majesty in right of British Columbia;